by Amanda Rose Newton

 Bamboo in Containers

 Restricted root space is going to restrict the height your bamboo will get.
 Keep this in mind if you want to keep yours in a container.
-It’s best to select a dwarf variety, such as Buddha belly for this purpose, selecting a large plant to support a final height of at least 8 feet.
+It’s best to select a dwarf variety such as Buddha belly for this purpose, as selecting a large plant will need to have support for a final height of at least 8 feet.